manuel284/Udacity-Building-a-CI-CD-Pipeline/README.md

 3. check the output of your web app's logstream
 ![log-stream](screenshots/6-log-stream.png)

-### Setup Continuous Integration in github
+### Setup Continuous Integration in GitHub
-1. Go to the repo in github - Actions - New workflow - set up a workflow yourself.
+1. Go to the repo in GitHub - Actions - New workflow - set up a workflow yourself.
 2. Paste the following code and click `start commit`:
 ```
-name: Python application test with Github Actions
+name: Python application test with GitHub Actions

 on: [push]